atuel96/hp-greedy-bayesian-optimization/README.md

 * **Wave Parameters of the Training Set**: an array with the parameters corresponding to each gravitational wave in the training set. *Note that there must be an equal number of parameters and gravitational waves.*

 For the optimization task we add a **validation set** and the **wave parameters of the validation set**.

+The key libraries used are [scikit-reducedmodel](https://github.com/francocerino/scikit-reducedmodel) and [optuna](https://optuna.org/).

 We start by loading the files provided in the [data](data/) folder: